Death Star: Other superweapons

 In the original Marvel Star Wars comic series (1977–1986), a superweapon called "The Tarkin" is built.
 It is described as being similar to the Death Star but with more energy.
 Darth Vader commands it and Luke, Leia, Chewbacca, C-3PO, and R2-D2 sabotage it with Lando's help.
 It is finally destroyed by an Imperial officer attempting to use an ionic weapon to both attack the escaping Rebels and assassinate Vader.
 Later in the series, a nihilistic group attempts to use a weapon to dislodge a planet from its orbit and cause others to do the same in a chain reaction, thereby destroying the entire universe.

 In the Dark Empire comic series (1991–95), the reborn Emperor Palpatine's flagships Eclipse and Eclipse II Super Star Destroyers (Star Dreadnoughts) have a miniaturized version of the Death Star superlaser.
-The first Eclipse was under construction at the time of the Emperor's death at Endor; shortly thereafter, the incomplete Eclipse was briefly captured by the Zann Consortium, who used it during a three-way battle against the Empire and Rebels and emerged victorious; it was quickly abandoned following the battle as it was too large a target for the Rebels to ignore.
+The first Eclipse was under construction over Kuat at the time of the Emperor's death at Endor; shortly thereafter, the incomplete Eclipse was briefly captured by the Zann Consortium during a battle over the planet's shipyards, turning its superlaser against the Empire and Rebels and emerged victorious against both; it was quickly abandoned following the battle as it was too large a target for the Rebels to ignore.
 The vessel was retrieved by remnants of the Empire and completed, and later served as the flagship of the resurrected Palpatine.
 It was destroyed by a Force storm enhanced by Luke and Leia, who had been brought aboard by the Emperor in hopes that they could be converted to the dark side.
 The Eclipse II was mostly identical to its predecessor save for a handful of visual changes, and fulfilled the same purpose.
 It was later destroyed when an errant projectile from the destroyed Galaxy Gun, another superweapon developed under the returned Palpatine, fell onto the ship and caused a massive explosion that destroyed not only the ship and its accompanying fleet, but also the nearby Imperial citadel of Byss.

 In Kevin J. Anderson's novel Darksaber (1995), Death Star designer Bevel Lemelisk is recruited by the Hutts to build a superlaser weapon.
 Due to their refusal to sufficiently fund and supply the project, the resultant 'superweapon' is quickly destroyed by a combination of the tumultuous Hoth asteroid field in which it was built and the efforts of the New Republic.
 Lemelisk is captured and incarcerated by the Republic, and is later executed for his hand in the design and construction of Imperial superweapons.

 The novel Children of the Jedi (1995) involves the return of Eye of Palpatine, a "colossal, asteroid-shaped" super dreadnaught constructed at the behest of Emperor Palpatine during the second year of the Galactic Civil War.
 The Imperials lose control of the Eye when a Jedi uses the Force to hijack the main computer with their spirits.